istrate/cp4d/OpenShift-Rook-Ceph.md

 Devices */dev/vbd* and */dev/vdc* were expected to be included in *ceph* storage.
 But the devices are labelled as "LVM2_member* and were skipped during devices scanning.

 Solution:<br>
-Remove logical volume and labels attached to devices fit for *ceph*.
-The devices should be in "raw" state.<br>
+Remove logical volumes and labels attached to devices fit for *ceph*.
+The devices should be in a "raw" state.<br>
-*Warning: be very careful and double-check because the changes are irreversible.*<br>
+**Warning: be very careful and double-check because the changes are irreversible.**<br>

 > lvdisplay<br>
 ```